Elkfox/Cartfox/docs/_documentation/about.md

 category: "about"
 ---

-Cartfox is a lightweight, powerful wrapper for the Shopify AJAX cart API, built by [Elkfox](https://elkfox.com).
+Cart is a lightweight, powerful wrapper for the Shopify AJAX cart API, built by [Elkfox](https://elkfox.com).

 ### Requirements